Václav Prospal: Playing career

 At the beginning of the 2007–08 season, while with the Lightning, Prospal posted 12 goals and 10 assists making it his best career start.
 On February 25, 2008, Prospal was dealt back to the Flyers for defenseman Alexandre Picard and a 2009 second-round draft pick.

 On June 18, 2008, the Lightning acquired the rights to Prospal in exchange for the Nashville Predators' seventh-round pick (previously acquired), 196th overall, in the 2008 NHL Entry Draft.
 The Lightning signed Prospal to a four-year contract on June 30, in a deal worth $14 million overall to the player.

 On July 28, 2009, Prospal was bought out from the remaining three years of his contract with the Lightning and became a free agent.
 On August 16, 2009, Prospal signed a one-year, $1.1 million contract with the New York Rangers.
 He was named an alternate captain of the Rangers on November 3, 2009.
 On July 1, 2010, Prospal was re-signed by the Rangers to another one-year deal worth $2.1 million.
 After he was not re-signed in 2011, he agreed to a 1-year $1.75 million deal with the Columbus Blue Jackets in the summer of 2011, followed by one-year, $2.5 million contract for the 2012–13 season.
 On January 24, 2014, he announced his retirement from professional hockey.

 Post-hockey career

 Prospal worked as a scout for the New York Rangers until the end of the 2013–14 season.
-He currently lives with his wife and four children in Tampa, Florida.
-He also served as an assistant coach for the Czech national team in the World Cup of Hockey in September 2016.
-Now He is Manager of HC České Budějovice in Czech Extraliga.
+He served as an assistant coach for the Czech national team across several events from 2016 to 2018 including the World Championships (2017 and 2018), the 2016 World Cup of Hockey, and the 2018 Winter Olympics.
+In 2018, he took over the head coaching job at Motor České Budějovice where he played his youth hockey.
+In three seasons, he saw the team promoted from the second tier 1st Czech Republic Hockey League to the top flight Czech Extraliga.
+After a few years off, in 2023, he returned to North America as an assistant coach for the Rochester Americans of the American Hockey League.
+On June 15, 2026, Prospal was hired by the St. Louis Blues to join their assistant coaching ranks.